Countries and regions

 In June 2012 the EU signed an ambitious and comprehensive Trade Agreement with Colombia and Peru.
 The agreement is provisionally applied with Peru since 1 March 2013 and with Colombia since 1 August 2013.

 Once fully implemented, it will open up markets on both sides as well as increase the stability and predictability of the trading environment.
 To promote its effective implementation, two seminars were organised in Lima and in Bogota.
-The first Annual Report on the Implementation of the Trade Agreement was published on 4 December 2014.
+The Annual Report on the Implementation of the Trade Agreement was published on 10 February 2016.

 Contacts are maintained to explore the possibility to integrate Bolivia, who is also members of the Andean Community, into the trade deal with the EU.

 - The Andean countries export predominantly primary products (agricultural products (40.5%), fuels and mining products (52.3%) to the EU.